haystackandroid/vimspectr/README.md

 <h3 id="fish-shell-theme">fish shell theme</h3>

-<p><strong>The example below uses the vim-plug path to <code class="highlighter-rouge">vimspectr/fish</code>; if you don’t use vim-plug for plugin management, adjust the path to reflect the location of vimspectr on your system.</strong></p>
+<p><strong>The example below uses the vim-plug path to <code class="highlighter-rouge">vimspectr/fish</code>; if you don’t use vim-plug for plugin management, adjust the path to match the location of vimspectr on your system.</strong></p>

 <p>The custom nightshell <strong>fish</strong> theme can be activated by adding the following to <code class="highlighter-rouge">~/.config/fish/config.fish</code>:</p>